 Oltyán being an inconsolable enemy of independent media and is known for opinions such as “I put Index on my blacklist” which he made in comments on various news portals, under his own name.
 He is also known to have rejoiced at the shutdown of every media outlet that wasn’t Orbán-friendly.

 And with Fidesz-ownership, Index can be held by its revenues and funding.
-As the people who now write in origo.hu (I refuse to call them journalists) gleefully remarked, Index journalists can now worry whether they next paycheck will arrive.
+As the people who now write on origo.hu (a former competitor of index.hu, Orbanized in 2015) gleefully remarked, Index journalists can now worry whether their next paycheck will arrive.

-In a boastful post, Origo.hu also commented on the day’s events.
-Their commentary was full of unnecessary allegations that Index was totally unfairly out against poor Orbán, and it was peppered with names of irrelevant socialist politicians for no reason other than pretending that the pre-2010 governing party still has media influence.
+In a boastful post, Origo.hu also commented on the acquiisition of index’ parent company.
+Their commentary was full of unnecessary allegations that Index was totally unfairly out against poor Orbán, and it was peppered with names of irrelevant socialist politicians for no reason other than driving in the paranoia that pre-2010 politicians still have media influence.
 What influence?
-That they have an overwhelming media support.
-After all, paranoia has to be maintained even when all enemies are dead and any populist government worth its salt must pose as an anti-establishment superhero, even though Orbán is the very definition of Hungarian political establishment.
+That they have an overwhelming media supremacy.
+(After all, paranoia has to be maintained even when all enemies are dead and any populist government worth its salt must pose as an anti-establishment superhero, even though Orbán is the very definition of Hungarian political establishment.)
 Then they glibly remarked that Index’s journalists can now worry about their salaries.
 Like that’s normal.

-And Origo’s writers surely know what they mean.
+And Origo’s writers surely know what they are talking about.
+Their salaries come straight from the taxpayer- with some loyalist thrown in as “owner” of the site.
 Before 2015, origo.hu used to be Index’s closest competitor, a high-quality journalism site.
 But then it was sold to a young nephew of an Orbán-loyalist (again, no one bothers to ask anymore how he had the money) and it became like one of those ants that are turned into a zombie by a fungus.
-Journalists resigned, and their seats were filled up by literate loyalists.
+Journalists resigned, and their seats were filled up by semi-literate loyalists.

 If you want to see what happens to a portal once the Orbán-steamroller went trough it, you only have to look at Origo.
 Today it is the deepest propaganda-spewing cesspit.
-It publishes dozens of migrant-themed scaremongering pieces every day, they go below and beyond in bashing any possible enemy and threaten dissenters, sometimes they are used to issue threats in anonymous editorial articles.
+It publishes dozens of migrant-themed scaremongering pieces every day, they go below and beyond in bashing Orbán’s opposition (pardon, enemies) and threaten dissenters.
+They are often used to issue threats in anonymous editorial articles.
 They compete with each other (and similar zombie sites) as to who can deliver the lowest blow to the reputation of the enemies of Orbán, nothing is too unethical or too damaging to publish if it shows their unconditional loyalty.

 Follow us on Facebook or Twitter @_MwBp